-Whichever way you choose to brew your oolong tea, there are three factors that will have the most influence over the result; the quality of the tea, the temperature of the water, and the duration of the steep.
+Whichever way you choose for brewing oolong tea, three factors will have the most influence over the result; the quality of the tea, the temperature of the water, and the duration of the steep.

-The good news is you can have a lot of fun just playing around with different types of oolong, steep times and water temperatures until you find your perfect brew.
-As a general guideline, you can follow these six tips until you feel comfortable and confident enough to do your very own oolong thing.
+The good news is you can have a lot of fun just playing around with different types of oolong, steep times, and water temperatures until you find your perfect drink.
+As a general guideline, you can follow these tips when you brew tea until you feel comfortable and confident enough to do your very own oolong thing.

-- Use one teaspoon of tea leaves or one tea bag per cup/person.
+- Use one teaspoon of oolong tea leaves or one teabag per cup/person.

-- Allow green oolong tea to steep for 1 – 3 minutes.
+- Allow greener oolongs to steep for 1 – 3 minutes.

 - Dark oolongs steep best for 3 – 5 minutes.
 Tea brewed for too long may taste bitter.